 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

-If you are also facing any of these problems While using windows 10 nearby sharing features or Can not connect nearby devices here some solutions you may try to fix the issue.
+If you are also facing any of these problems While using Windows 10 nearby sharing features or Can not connect nearby devices here are some solutions you may try to fix the issue.

 Make sure you are using the latest Windows 10

-As we discussed before nearby feature introduced on windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using windows 10 version 1803 or later versions.
-To check Windows 10 version,
+As we discussed before nearby feature was introduced on the Windows 10 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using Windows 10.
+To check the Windows 10 version,

-- press keyboard shortcut windows + R type winver and ok
+- Press the keyboard shortcut Windows + R type winver and ok

 Turned on nearby Feature